Chapter Thirty-Five: In the Ashes of the Midnight Sun

-Hermione stumbled hard on the landing but didn't fall.
+Hermione stumbled on the landing but didn't fall.
 She couldn't.
-Not with Draco's hand gripping her wrist.
+Not with Draco's hand gripping hers.
 And it was odd because he'd nearly taken a misstep trying to keep her on her feet.
-Before her thoughts could take her in the direction where she contemplated what that meant, she opened her eyes slowly…then froze.
+Before Hermione's thoughts could take her in the direction where she contemplated what that meant, she opened her eyes slowly…then froze.

 "Why—why are we here?" she asked him quietly.

 The wrought-iron gates to the cemetery were high and imposing and, not to mention, firmly locked with a large rusting padlock.
 She took an uncomfortable step backwards only to run into Draco's body.
 His hard hands immediately came down on her shoulders, causing her to tense.

 "Why are we here?"
 Hermione asked him again, more firmly this time.